craigwatkins/nn_compression/README.md

 # Random Nearest Neighbor Image Compression (RNNIC)

 ## Introduction
 This project is a proof of concept for a novel technique in image compression, Random Nearest Neighbor Image Compression (RNNIC).
-This image compression algorithm leverages a relatively small lookup table of random samples to meet or exceed JPEG compression rates for high quality images.
+This image compression algorithm leverages a relatively small lookup table of random samples to exceed JPEG compression rates at very high quality settings.

 ## Why it Works
 From the earliest days of image compression, color palettes have been used to compress images by selecting a few representative colors specific to that image.
 RNNIC uses a palette of the _differences_ between neighboring pixels instead.
 This allows the palette to represent a wide array of colors of varying hues, intensities and saturations with a comparatively small amount of values.